Step 1: Establish a PT PMA to start villa rentals in Bali

 Step 2: Find a property

 Once you’ve successfully established a PT PMA, finding the right property for your Bali villa rentals is the next crucial step.
-There are several ways to find a property, such as on our property marketplace, which has many listings with properties in Bali for sale.
+There are several ways to find a property, such as property listing websites, which have many listings with properties in Bali for sale.

 When selecting a property, ensure it meets the needs of potential guests and is located in a desirable area, such as near the beaches and tourist attractions.
 A clear idea of the layout and style you want would be best, as it helps you determine the appropriate property size that would fit your desired villa.